cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

-# NGS data: from initial QC to a ready-to-analyse variant set.
+# NGS data: from reads QC to BAM QC.
 ### Chiara Batini
 ### Genome bioinformatics: from short- to long-read sequencing
 ### 18-22 November 2024